imendes93/sv-nf/README.md

 this workflow allows the build of a variation graph from a reference FASTA file and variants in a VCF file, map reads to the graph and genotype those variants.
 Implements the [vg](https://github.com/vgteam/vg) toolkit.

-## Implementation
-A variation graph can be constructed (`--reference`, `--vcf` and `--vcf_index`) or a prebuilt graph can be provided (`--graph`).
-Two options are available to map sequences to the graph: **map** and **giraffe**.
-Map uses vg's default mapping algorythm.
-Giraffe is a faster mapping algorythm with accuracy similar to vg map.
-The graph provided can be augmented `--augment=true` so that variation from alignments can be embedded back into the graph.

 ## Requirements
 This workflow requires at least 4 cpus and 8GB of memory.